-The other day we pulled out of Newport under sunny skies, calm seas, and light winds.
+We pulled out of Newport Marina under sunny skies, calm seas, and light winds.
 We threw up the spinnaker (the large colorful sail, used in lighter, downwind conditions) and settled in for a relaxing day on the water.
-From below deck I heard John quietly cursing.
-Once I emerged topside I found that we had snagged a crab pot.
-When you are 15 miles offshore and in several hundred feet of water there seems no need to constantly stare forward.
+From below deck, I heard John quietly cursing.
+Once I emerged topside, I found that we had snagged a crab pot.
+When you're 15 miles offshore and in several hundred feet of water, there seems no need to constantly look forward.
 We aren’t driving a car on the highway after all.
 What could possibly be out there?
 Crab pots, apparently!
 We spent the next hour untangling the line from our rudder and were very grateful that we were successful.

-Shortly after we hooked a beautiful salmon!
+Shortly after, we hooked a beautiful salmon!
 It looked like things were turning around for us.
 John began cleaning and filleting the fish while I went below to prepare for packaging.
-Suddenly, I felt a shift in the boat’s motion and came up to find that the sail had somehow managed to come loose and was lying in the water, partially under the boat!
-John was pretty distracted with his catch so I had to say, “umm, John, the sail is in the water.
+And then, I felt a shift in the boat’s motion.
+I went up top to find the sail was lying in the water, partially under the boat!
+John was pretty distracted with his catch, so I had to say, “umm, John, the sail is in the water."